Modeling holographic dark energy with particle and future horizons: Abstract

 \section{Abstract}

-In this work we explore some properties and their implications at thermodynamics level of the particle and future horizons when are considered as candidates to model the dark energy within a holographic context for a flat Friedmann-Lemaitre-Robertson-Walker universe.
-Under these considerations we can find that the model admits a genuine big rip singularity when the dark energy density is sketched by the future horizon, in consequence the resulting parameter state can cross to the phantom regime.
-For the particle horizon case the cosmological fluid can emulate ordinary matter.
-Additionally, the coincidence parameter has a decreasing behavior for the future horizon.
-On the other hand, from the interacting scheme for cosmological fluids we obtain that in the dark energy - dark matter interaction, the dark energy fluid will have negative entropy production, therefore the second law of thermodynamics can not be guaranteed in this sector.
+In this work we explore some cosmological properties coming from the particle and future horizons when are considered as candidates to model the dark energy sector within a holographic context in a flat Friedmann-Lemaitre-Robertson-Walker universe; we focus on some thermodynamics characteristics of the resulting dark energy scenario.
+Within the interacting scheme for cosmological fluids we obtain that in the dark sector, the dark energy fluid will always have negative entropy production and additionally, the positivity for the entropy and temperature can not be guaranteed simultaneously; this result holds for both horizons.
+However, this last issue can be solved if chemical potential is introduced in the thermodynamics description.
+For the non interacting approach, we obtain similar results as those of the single fluid description for the entropy behavior.
+We also find that the model admits a genuine big rip singularity when the dark energy density is sketched by the future horizon, in consequence the resulting parameter state can cross to the phantom regime.
+For the particle horizon case the cosmological fluid can emulate ordinary matter and the coincidence parameter has a decreasing behavior when the future horizon is elected.

 \keywords{holography, dark energy, thermodynamics}